Rangers' Hamels likely out 8 weeks, oblique

 Rangers executive vice president John Blake tweeted Wednesday afternoon that Hamels has been placed on the 10-day disabled list but is expected to miss nearly two months.

+Big blow for the Rangers, with Cole Hamels now out eight weeks with an oblique strain.
+Given the slow start and some other issues -- the bullpen, Rougned Odor looking lost at the plate, Mike Napoli looking old, Adrian Beltre still out -- it's starting to look like one of those seasons for the Rangers.
+Of course, the Rangers started slow in 2015 and won the division, but don't be surprised if Yu Darvish ends up on the trade market in July.

 Hamels (2-0) was scratched from his Tuesday start versus the Astros after experiencing tightness in his right oblique right before game time -- the national anthem was just about to play when the Rangers shut him down for the game.
-LHP Alex Claudio made his first career start in his place.

 Hamels has a 3.03 ERA in 32 2/3 innings to start the season.